Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Introduction

+Transition metal dichalcogenide (TMDC) bilayers offer a particularly compelling platform, with strong light-matter interactions and long-lived moir\'{e} excitons \cite{seyler2019signatures,tran2019evidence,jin2019observation,alexeev2019resonantly}.
+In TMDC moir\'{e} superlattices, charge carriers are expected to form small polarons similar to a charge-density-wave state, in which lattice motion due to exciton formation enhances the spatial modulation of the exciton wave-function \cite{campbell2022exciton, arsenault2024two, biswas2024exciton, dai2024excitonic}.
+These intertwined electronic and lattice dynamics provide a promising pathway toward light-driven control of moir\'{e} lattice distortions.

-Despite considerable theoretical progress and growing interest, direct experimental investigation of the photoinduced lattice dynamics in moir\'e structures remains limited.
-The majority of the experimental work to date has relied on optical probes, such as photoluminescence \cite{jin2019observation}, and transient absorption/reflection spectroscopy \cite{barreOpticaldoi:10.1126/science.abm8511, arsenault2024two}, which are not directly sensitive to lattice motions.
+However, despite considerable theoretical progress and growing interest, direct experimental investigation of the photoinduced lattice dynamics in moir\'{e} structures remains limited.
+Most experimental work has relied on optical probes, including photoluminescence \cite{jin2019observation}, transient absorption and transient reflection spectroscopy \cite{barreOpticaldoi:10.1126/science.abm8511, arsenault2024two}, which are not directly sensitive to lattice motion.
 In contrast, ultrafast electron diffraction (UED) is the ideal direct experimental tool for precise characterization of the transient lattice structural dynamics.
-However, the application of UED to twisted bilayer moir\'{e} structures has been held back by significant challenges due to the small diffraction volume and the microscopic size of the high quality twisted bilayers, and the stringent brightness requirements for the pulsed electron probe necessary to resolve fine details in the momentum space of the moir\'e mini-Brillouin zone.
+However, the application of UED to twisted bilayer moir\'{e} structures has been held back by significant challenges due to the small diffraction volume, the microscopic size of the high-quality twisted bilayers, and the stringent brightness requirements for the pulsed electron probe necessary to resolve fine details in the momentum space of the moir\'{e} mini-Brillouin zone.